 See?
-You get only those decimal places that aren't just extra zeros.
-588.00 becomes just 588, but the 210.9877 unveils its full splendor.
+For each number, you get ALL the decimal places that aren't just extra zeros.
+You need to see only two decimal places of the 123.45 to know all of its digits, but the 210.9877 unveiled its full splendor.